Load Testing and Performance Testing

 Of course, it should be noted that if your application isn’t actually ready for the expected demands, then a test that was intended to be a load test when you launched it can suddenly become a stress test while it’s running.
+Read our best practices for load testing to avoid these common pitfalls.
 Once the load starts causing things to break, from that moment on you are, by definition, stressing the system.
 This is the main reason the terms are often confused, because the exact same test may turn out to be a load test under some situations and a stress test under others.

 Powerful Performance Testing - In A Matter Of Seconds